 Even if you don’t suffer from whiplash, you can still have serious neck pain from tech-neck (looking down at phones or tablet), workstations that think ergonomics is a French restaurant term or from a variety of other causes.

 Force, we mean.
 Most people think that you really must be hit hard from front or behind to experience whiplash, but the truth is that it only takes about 5 or 10 mph speeds to get a good enough jolt to give you whiplash.

 Regardless of the root cause, there is one thing everyone with whiplash wants to do and that is find out how to get rid of whiplash pain fast!

-Many people think that, when it comes to whiplash and neck pain, that they simply must “wait it out”, but this isn’t true.
+Many people think that when it comes to whiplash and neck pain, they simply must “wait it out”, but this isn’t true.

 Especially the older you are, because as you age, your neck and the muscles become less flexible, the discs in the neck are not as flexible, and if you have arthritis